Changes to your service

 The key benefit from this change in the aged care system is that there will be more providers for people to choose from in the future, not just Council, as it is at the moment.

 Council has provided this highly-valued service to older people and people with disabilities since the 1980s.
-Unfortunately, the changes to the aged care system from 2020 will make it unviable for Council to continue delivering these services as it would be unable to compete with private providers.
+Unfortunately, the changes to the aged care system in the future will make it unviable for Council to continue delivering these services as it would be unable to compete with private providers.

-What does this mean for clients who receive the service?
+What does this mean for clients who receive services?

 What happens now?

-- Council will continue to provide the service until 31 December 2019
+- Council will continue to provide Aged and Disability services and Assessment services for people under the age of 65, until 31 December 2019.

 What does this mean for staff?